-Take a moment to get situated once you get onstage: Don’t be afraid to take 15 seconds and check your tuning (quickly) and the mic, and take a deep breath before you begin.
+Take a moment to get situated once you get onstage.
+Don’t be afraid to take 15 seconds and check your tuning (quickly) and the mic.
+Then, take a deep breath before you begin.

 Say hello: The audience wants to know who you are, so introduce yourself and tell them what you are going to play.
 But keep it short and sweet- ultimately they are there to see you play, not chat.

 DO NOT make excuses: The audience will then be looking for mistakes, rather than enjoying your performance.